bootdotdev/blog/content/cryptography/elliptic-curve-cryptography.md

 ### 2. What happens if the dot function produces a line that will go way off out to some extreme?

-If the line doesn’t hit the curve close to the origin, we can actually define a maximum X value where the line will wrap back around and start from the beginning again.
+If the line doesn't hit the curve close to the origin, we can actually define a maximum X value where the line will wrap back around and start from the beginning again.
 See the graphic below for an example.

 ![elliptic curve cryptography illustration](/img/800/liones.gif)